Here we have explained the best methods to check CPU temp on Windows 10 and Windows 11 including DIY tips to lower CPU temp.

 These tools can quickly track your system information.
 Now you’ve got plenty of options!
 But to simply check the computer’s CPU temperatures, Core Temp’s our choice.

 It’s not possible to explain bad or normal CPU temperature because each CPU model has a different temperature range.

 If you see the idle CPU temperature and noticed that it is at 30 C, is that a good CPU temperature or a bad idle CPU temperature?
 What about 40, 50, 60, or 70 C?
 That’s a debatable issue!

 If you want to know what the max CPU temperature is, search the Web for the product page of your specific CPU, then find where it lists the max ideal CPU temperature for your processor.

-If after downloading above CPU temperature monitor you discover that you have quite Hot CPU, don’t panic.
-There are many DIY solutions to lower CPU temperature.
+There are many DIY solutions to lower CPU temperatures.
 You can use these free methods to make your processor temperature down to a more reasonable level.
 We have also published an article about 11 Ways to Prevent Computer Overheating.
-So read it and apply them.
-They will help bring your CPU temperature down to a more manageable heat.